 Or to other music that you can find on Birgitta’s YouTube-channel:

-As many other cultural activities right now, also many of the musical events Birgitta would have been involved in this summer had to be postponed due to the measures against the corona virus, including the summer jazz series InSpirit at Kaiser-Wilhelm-Gedächtniskirche as well as the performance of Birgitta’s composition LYSSNA there and at Saint Peter’s Church in New York City.
+As many other cultural activities right now, also many of the musical events Birgitta would have been involved in this summer had to be postponed due to the measures against the corona virus, including the summer jazz series InSpirit at Kaiser-Wilhelm-Gedächtniskirche as well as the performance of Birgitta’s composition LYSSNA there.

 Nevertheless, other concerts are happening, of course adapted to the momentary possibilities.
 You can find all live dates at www.birgittaflick.com/calendar.